ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

       ray::PlacementGroup pg = ray::CreatePlacementGroup(options);

-You can block your program until the placement group is ready using the :func:`ready <ray.util.placement_group.PlacementGroup.ready>`.  (compatible with ``ray.get``) or :func:`ready <ray.util.placement_group.PlacementGroup.wait>` (block the program until the placement group is ready) API.
+You can block your program until the placement group is ready using one of two APIs:

-**It is recommended to verify placement groups are ready** before using them to schedule tasks and actors.
+* :func:`ready <ray.util.placement_group.PlacementGroup.ready>`, which is compatible with ``ray.get``
+* :func:`wait <ray.util.placement_group.PlacementGroup.wait>`, which blocks the program until the placement group is ready)

 .. tabbed:: Python